 A quick twenty-minute drive from Penzance to the picturesque seaside town of St Ives is always a must.

-Walk along the seafront, check out the plethora of art galleries, or just wander the cobbled streets and rest at one of the many cafes for a Cornish Cream Tea.
+Walk along the seafront and check out the plethora of art galleries, or just wander the cobbled streets.
+Why not rest at one of the many cafes for a Cornish Cream Tea?

 Stop in at The Sloop Inn – one of the oldest inns in Cornwall.
 Dating back to 1312, its been a fisherman’s pub for many centuries.

 Loads of good cafes and restaurants here, and seems that this town is very popular with tourists at any time of the year.